nillith/AutoVersion/README.md

 ﻿# AutoVersion
-Generating versionCode and versionName automatically for Android Project With Android Studio
+Generating versionCode and versionName automatically for Android Project With Android Studio based on git commit count

 *Read this in other languages: [English](README.md), [简体中文](README.zh-cn.md).*